Using Artificial Intelligence (AI) to Improve Social Communication in Autistic Individuals

 Description

-Social skill intervention has been proven effective to improve interpersonal and communication skills for people with low social awareness or certain neurological conditions such as autism spectrum disorder.
+Intervention has been proven effective to improve interpersonal and communication skills for people with low social awareness or certain neurological conditions such as autism spectrum disorder.
 However, the application of this type of trainings is limited due to the lack of trained clinicians, the difficulties in finding/creating social settings, and the cost of ongoing treatments, among other factors.
-In this study the investigators hope to elucidate whether autistic individuals will benefit from the translation of face-to-face interventions delivered by AI application (app) tha…
+In this study, the investigators hope to elucidate whether autistic individuals will benefit from the translation of face-to-face interventions delivered by AI application (app) that can be eas…

 Eligibility